anfoss/PCprophet/CONTRIBUTE.md

 * **Report the error/exception raised and which parameters were used**
 * **Explain which behavior you expected to see instead and why.**
 * **Copy the .conf file and .spec file from PCprophet**
+* **Copy the terminal output** Every module in case of correct behaviour will print a message at the end of the runner() method.
+This ease up to point at faulty modules and can tell us if the previous modules failed or behaved as expected.
+Please copy that and attach it to the bug report

 Provide more context by answering these questions: